Sung-Huan/ANNOgesic/docs/source/subcommands.rst

 -----------

 ``screenshot`` will generate batch files for producing screenshot of `IGV <https://www.broadinstitute.org/igv>`_.
-It can help user to check their results easily.
+It can reduce the time for checking the results in genome browser.
 When the batch files is produced, user just needs to open `IGV <https://www.broadinstitute.org/igv>`_, then presses ``tools`` on the top tags and choose ``run batch script``.
 The program will automatically produce screenshots.